-Memorandum on Item No. 5

-Social Education including Adult Literacy

-Programmes in the Fourth Plan including the Special Project drafted in conjunction with the Literacy Mission of UNES- CO.FAO. •

-Memorandum on Item'No. 6

-Higher Education
+, A -

-(i) Establishment of new universities by State, Governments

-instead of post-graduate centres.
+(i) Establishment of new universities by State Governments instead of post-graduate centres.
+140

-(ii) The Mode Bill for regulation and control of private educa- tional institutions
+(ii) The Mode Bill for regulation and control of private educa- tional institutions 142

-(iii) University legislation and amendment of university acts
+(iii) University legislation and amendment of university acts .
+149

-(iv) Coordination between U.G.C. universities in the States

-and the State Departments of Education.
+(iv) Coordination between U.G.C. universities in the States and the State Departments of Education.
+150

 Memorandum on Item No. 7

-Technical Education in the Fourth Plan-Approach and Tasks. ,
+Technical Education in the Fourth Plan-Approach and Tasks.
+151

 Memorandum on Item No. 8

-Sports-Development of games and sports in the country
+Sports-Development of games and sports in the country 184

 Memorandum on Item No. 9

-OReview of The National Scholarships Scheme-
+Review of The National Scholarships Scheme 186

 Memorandum on Item No. 10

-Terminology approved by the Commission for Scientific and

-Technical Terminology-Use in regional languages and pro- duction of standard works.
+Terminology approved by the Commission for Scientific and Technical Terminology-Use in regional languages and pro- duction of standard works.
+189

 Memorandum on Item No. 11

-Vijnan Mandirs
+Vijnan Mandirs 192

-Memorandum on Item No. 12-
+Memorandum on Item No. 12

 Teachers emoluments-Improvement of and Central assistance towards.
+1 96

-Memorandum on Item No. 13
+Memorandum ön Item No. 13

-Indian Educational Service
+Indian Educational Service 2 0 5